 send a Response detailing the Outcome via its HAN Interface; and

-at the end of the control time period, issuing a Request Control of HAN Connected Auxiliary Load Control Switch(8.5.2.1) to the ESME.
+at the end of the control time period, issuing a Request Control of HCALCS(8.5.2.1) to the ESME.

 When not subject to control through this Command, the HCALCS shall default its state to open.